prokosna/sola_mpd/README.md

 ## For developers

-Sola MPD is built in TypeScript with utilizing React, Next.js, Protocol Buffers and so on.
+Sola MPD is written in TypeScript with React, Next.js, Protocol Buffers and so on.

 ```
 # 1. Install dependencies, set up a husky hook for format/lint